rse/tokenizr/README.md

   Set a tag.
 The tag has to be matched by rules.

 - Method: `Tokenizr#tagged(tag: String): Boolean`<br/>
-  Check whether a tag is set.
+  Check whether a particular tag is set.

 - Method: `Tokenizr#untag(tag: String): Tokenizr`<br/>
-  Unset a tag.
-The tag no longer has to be matched by rules.
+  Unset a particular tag.
+The tag no longer will be matched by rules.

 - Method: `Tokenizr#rule(state?: String, pattern: RegExp, action: (ctx: TokenizerContext, match: Array[String]) => Void): Tokenizr`<br/>
-  Configure a token matching rule which executes its `action` in case the current tokenization state is one of the states in the comma-separated `state` (by default the rule matches all states if `state` is not specified) and the next input characters match against the `pattern`.
+  Configure a token matching rule which executes its `action` in case the current tokenization state is one of the states (and all of the currently set tags) in `state` (by default the rule matches all states if `state` is not specified) and the next input characters match against the `pattern`.
+The exact syntax of `state` is `<state>[ #<tag>
+  #<tag> ...][, <state>[ #<tag> #<tag> ...], ...]`, i.e., it is one
+  or more comma-separated state matches (OR-combined) and each state match has exactly one state and zero or more space-separated tags (AND-combined).
 The `ctx` argument provides a context object for token repeating/rejecting/ignoring/accepting, the `match` argument is the result of the underlying `RegExp#exec` call.

 - Method: `Tokenizr#token(): Tokenizr.Token`<br/>
   Get the next token from the input.
 Internally, the